pipelinelabo/datalaiq-wiki/tuning/tuning.md

 tag=pcap packet eth.SrcMAC eth.DstMAC eth.Type ipv4.IP ipv4.Payload tcp.Port | max Port | table max
 ```

 The above query uses the packet module to extract 6 fields and only uses one (Port).
-Gravwell performs a best effort optimization at parse time to eliminate unused extractions in modules, but there are several scenarios where the extractions may still take place.
+DatalaiQ performs a best effort optimization at parse time to eliminate unused extractions in modules, but there are several scenarios where the extractions may still take place.
 In order to reduce burden on the packet module, which in this example not only has to extract the packet data, but also perform type assertions on MAC addresses, IP addresses, and integers, you can rewrite the query with *just* the necessary extractions for the end result:

 ```gravwell
 tag=pcap packet tcp.Port | max Port | table max